Parenting with Teens: How Teen Counseling in Roswell, GA Can Help

 Every teenager is different, and every parent has their own parenting style, but there are a few key things to keep in mind that can help you move forward with hope and confidence.
+If things feel especially tense or confusing at home, teen counseling can help both parents and teens reconnect.

-Set expectations for behaviors, and make sure they are SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
 Your teen can only succeed if they know what success looks like.
-Sometimes we feel we have communicated our expectations clearly, though in reality we have left much up to personal interpretation.
+Sometimes we feel we have communicated our expectations clearly, though in reality, we have left much up to personal interpretation.
 You don’t want your teen to misinterpret what you want from them.

 For example, say you want your teen to “do more chores around the house”.
 Your teen may understand your general desire for them to help out a little more, but without SMART parameters, this is an unclear goal.
 We need to make it more precise so everyone in the household knows what success and failure look like.